-In a world of disruption, where record labels are afraid of Spotify’s exposure of independent artists, book publishers tremble at Amazon’s self-publishing methods, and TV networks are falling apart in the wake of streaming platforms, why do we allow this system to control our industry?
+In a world where record labels are afraid of Spotify’s exposure of independent artists, book publishers tremble at Amazon’s self-publishing methods, and TV networks are falling apart in the wake of streaming platforms, why do we allow this system to control our industry?

 Don’t let the few define your success.